 Note: Preview HDV footage on an external TV monitor, or, if the source is a camcorder, on the camcorder viewfinder while shuttling, logging, and capturing on Mac OS.
 The preview pane in the Capture panel shows the words Previewing On Camera.

-- 1. Make sure that the deck or camcorder is properly connected to your computer. - 2.
-Choose File > Capture. - 3.
-(Mac OS) If a QuickTime Capture Settings dialog box opens, choose video and audio settings appropriate to your project.
+- 1 Make sure that the deck or camcorder is properly connected to your computer. - 2 Choose File > Capture.